 ITC on invoices which are booked earlier

-In a normal scenario, the supplier uploads the invoice after effecting the supply transaction and when the goods or services are received, the receiver books the purchase transaction and the ITC accounting happens subsequently.
+In a normal scenario, the supplier uploads the invoice after effecting the supply transaction.
+When the goods or services are received, the receiver books the purchase transaction.
+Subsequent to this, the ITC accounting happens.

-As a supplier, the sales transactions are reported in GSTR 1, which comes auto-drafted to the receiver.
-Government is analysing the auto-drafted details and notices are sent to taxpayers for explaining the differences, especially excess claim of ITC.
+Government analyses the auto-drafted details and send notices to taxpayers for explaining the differences, especially excess claim of ITC.

 ITC on invoices uploading in different FYs